-* Some parts of this guidance need to be updated, this will be done later in 2017.
+* Some parts of this guidance need to be updated, this will be done in early 2018.
 Please see our Fundraising page for more information on the current self-regulation system.

 Can a charity registered with the Charity Commission for England and Wales become a SCIO?